From finding the right location to understanding natural light or golden hour, learn how to take high-quality outdoor portraits.

 This post contains links to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For more information, read Affiliate Disclosure.

 Editor’s note: This post was originally published in September 2019.
-It’s been freshened up with new pictures and commentary on January 1, 2020.
+It’s been updated with new pictures and commentary on March 4, 2020.

 Why natural light is important